- About Us

 Jiao Xiaohang assists the Program Director in all aspects of student services at the Beijing program.
 She holds a BA in Chinese Language and Literature from Qingdao University and received her Master’s in Literature of Film and Television from Nanjing Normal University.
 Her varied academic background has not only provided her with a sound base in Chinese literature and linguistics and rich Chinese teaching experience, but has also enriched her skills in social activities and cross-cultural media.
 Xiaohang's previous professional experience with American exchange programs has strengthened her cross-cultural communication abilities and operational skills.

 Ding Zherui (also known as Ella) graduated from East China Normal University, where she majored in Teaching Chinese as a Second Language.
-Ella supports all aspects of student services and is involved in program planning and coordination with Fudan University.
+Ella supports all aspects of student services and is involved in program planning and logistical coordination with Shanghai University of Finance and Economics.
 A native of Shanghai, she is very familiar with the city and local culture and is great resource for exploring all this amazing city has to offer.
-In addition, Ella provides Chinese instruction for the International Business program at SUFE.
+In addition, Ella serves as a Chinese instructor for the International Business program.

 Li Xiaohan joined the Alliance from Shaanxi Normal University (SNU) with a BA in Chinese Literature and MA in Applied Linguistics.
 In addition to her rich academic foundation, Xiaohan has significant experience teaching Chinese to exchange students of all levels of proficiency.
 Her background in coordinating programs and facilitating cross-cultural understanding make Xiaohan a valuable asset to the program.
 As a longtime Xi’an resident, she serves as an excellent guide for students navigating the city’s numerous opportunities.
 Moreover, a native of Xinjiang Province, Xiaohan offers key firsthand insights during the Silk Road trip.